intel/mlir-extensions/docs/rfcs/XeGPU.md

 ```

 ## sg_map use case - regular load:
-An example on how to perform transpose using load_gather with chunk_size in SIMT flavor.
+An example on how to perform transpose using load with chunk_size in SIMT flavor.

 ```mlir